8fold/site-joshbruce.com/content/public/experiences/finances/personal-budget/content.md

 ## Recirculating

-To ensure is dollar is working toward its highest, long-term potential there are events and circumstances during which money set aside for short-term (one year or less) savings can be moved to a different holding.
+To ensure every dollar is working toward its highest, long-term potential there are events and circumstances during which money set aside for short-term (one year or less) savings can be moved to a different holding.

 ### Tax account